Josh-H-555/Sveltekit-Blog-Template/README.md

 4. Create a Twilio SendGrid account, retrieve the API key.

+5. Create a site email to that will be the sending email address when using the SendGrid API.

-5. Fill out the links to socials in the Footer component.
+6. Fill out the links to socials in the Footer component.

-6. Fill out description, author, and title in the app.html page.
+7. Fill out description, author, and title in the app.html page.

+8. Personally, I used PostGreSQL as my database system.
+This should be compatible with any database system that Prisma supports.
+Fill out the database URL from the next step, and ensure in the schema.prisma file, you use the correct provider.
+   Ensure you migrate the database!

-7. Create a top-level .env file.
+9. Create a top-level .env file.
 The file uses these private environment variables exactly, ensure the names of the environment variables match these to avoid issues.

 DATABASE*URL=\_YOURCONNECTIONSTRING*
 DEV*URL=\_http://localhost:5173/*